Sagar7421/dinosaur-name-generation-rnn/README.md

 # Dinosaur name generator - RNN

-## Contains Implementation of novel Recurrent Neural Network(RNN) using numpy
+## Contains Implementation of basic Recurrent Neural Network(RNN) using numpy
 It contains both the forward pass as well as the backward pass made in numpy.